httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

     * Description: The MD5 algorithm, as specified in [RFC1321].
       The output of this algorithm is encoded using the base64 encoding  [RFC4648].
-      The MD5 algorithm is NOT RECOMMENDED as it's now vulnerable to collision attacks [CMU-836068].
+      The MD5 algorithm MUST NOT be used as it's now vulnerable to collision attacks [CMU-836068].
     * Reference: [RFC1321], [RFC4648], this document.
     * Status: obsoleted